-Homemade seitan – versatile and affordable!
+Homemade seitan – cost comparison

 If you haven’t ventured into making your own seitan yet, you’re in for a treat!
 Maybe you’ve been intimidated and under the impression that it’s a tricky process?
 Well, I’m happy to report that making seitan from vital wheat gluten is surprisingly easy AND fun because it gives you total control over the flavor, saltiness, and shape.
 And then there’s the cost…